Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 You have to choose between the practicality of proprietary software and the idealism of FOSS.
 It's not always an easy choice, and I don't really have a good answer.

+Unfortunately, the world isn't simple enough to just declare FOSS applications better than proprietary ones.
+While, in my experience, FOSS software has been far less likely to invade my privacy or do nefarious things, that doesn't mean FOSS software never does those things nor that proprietary always does.
+An example of this is Obsidian vs Logseq.
+Logseq and Obsidian are both note taking application that tend to fill the same niche of local-first plaintext notes.
+Logseq is open-source, but it has some baked-in telemetry.
+Compare this with Obsidian, which isn't open source, but has no telemetry and, aside from checking for app updates (which is easily disableable in the settings), never touches the internet if you don't tell it to.
+Don't get me wrong, both Logseq and Obsidian do pretty well in regards to privacy&mdash;loads better than notetaking apps like Notion&mdash;but the FOSS app isn't actually the one with better privacy.
+All things being equal, FOSS apps may be preferable, but all things are not equal and it's up to you to be an intelligent consumer.

-I use a mostly FOSS Operating System (I use Linux, but I have Nvidia graphics drivers that aren't open source, for example), and try to use FOSS software when I can, but I certainly use a fair bit of proprietary software as well, even some that I'm quite certain is spying on me.
+I use a mostly FOSS Operating System (I use Linux, but I have Nvidia graphics drivers that aren't open source, for example), and try to use FOSS software when I can, but I certainly use a fair bit of proprietary software as well, even some that probably *is* spying on me when I use it.
+I've decided on where I'm willing to make compromises.

 Going forward, as I suggest programs to install, I'm going to be pointing out what is and isn't FOSS.
-It's up to you what you want to install, but even when you choose a proprietary keep in mind the FOSS options.
+It's up to you what you want to install, but even when you choose to use something proprietary keep in mind the FOSS options.

 ### Package manager